wendyww0330/REST-API/README.md

 # agent-task-runner

+A minimal REST API that simulates an AI agent task runner — create tasks, list them, and "run" them through a mock tool call.
+Built in TypeScript and Node.js as a hands-on learning project to practice clean backend architecture and test-driven development.

+## What it does

+- `POST /tasks` — create a task
+- `GET /tasks` — list tasks
+- `GET /tasks/:id` — fetch a single task (404 if not found)
+- `POST /tasks/:id/run` — run the task via a mock tool
+- `GET /health` — health check endpoint

+## Design

+Three-layer architecture:

+- **Routes** — thin HTTP layer, input validation via zod, async error forwarding
+- **Service** — business logic, depends on a repository **interface** (dependency inversion), so the data layer can be swapped without touching the service
+- **Repository** — in-memory implementation; designed so a SQLite/SQL backend can be plugged in without changing the rest of the code

+Cross-cutting concerns:

+- Centralized error handling middleware mapping domain errors → HTTP status codes
+- Custom `NotFoundError` separates "resource not found" (404) from real bugs (500)
+- Health check endpoint for container orchestration

+## Testing

+- **Unit tests** — service logic in isolation
+- **Integration tests** — full HTTP chain via `supertest`
+- Organized using Arrange-Act-Assert

+## Stack

+TypeScript · Node.js · Express · zod · Vitest · supertest · Docker

+## Run

+\`\`\`bash
+npm install
+npm test      # run the test suite npm run dev   # start the dev server on :3000
+\`\`\`

+## Why this project

+A small but realistic backend codebase to practice TypeScript, layered architecture, dependency inversion, and TDD.
+The "agent task runner" framing is intentional — the patterns here (status transitions, tool calls, centralized error handling, observability hooks) are the same ones a real AI agent harness needs to solve.

+# agent-task-runner

 一个迷你版 "AI agent 任务运行器" REST API。**同时覆盖 TypeScript / Node / Express / TDD / 微服务概念 / Docker**。

 ---